OhadRubin/minecraft-web-client/mc_pygame_controller/PYGAME_PLAN_MCP_MODE.md

 pygame mode should have zero overhead from mcp mode additions, mcp mode should not introduce significant latency.

 ### Integration Robustness
 System should gracefully handle MCP server failures, WebSocket issues, and mode switching without crashes.
+Immediate execution should not introduce blocking or performance issues.

 ## Architecture Benefits Verification